+5. FURTHER SPECIAL SUDOKU SOLUTIONS AND GENERALIZATIONS.
 In the first subsection of this section, we construct some Sudoku solutions having some of the desirable statistical properties defined in Section 3.
 In the second, we give some generalizations to gerechte designs of other sizes, using other finite fields.

-5.1 The block design in minirows and minicolumns
+5.1.
+The block design in minirows and minicolumns.
 Recall from Section 3.4 that the minirows and minicolumns in a Sudoku solution define a block design whose nine points are the symbols, with 54 blocks (27 minirows and 27 minicolumns).

-The cells in a fixed minirow form a line L of the affine space AG(4,3).
+The cells in a fixed minirow form a line of the affine space AG(4, 3), that is a coset of a 1-dimensional subspace L of GF(3)4.
 Take a symmetric Sudoku solution of parallel type comprising all cosets of a fixed vector subspace S. Then L and S span a 3-dimensional subspace which contains three cosets of S and nine of L. This means that in these nine minirows, only three symbols occur.
-So the 27 minirows define just three triples from $\{1, \ldots, 9\}$ , each triple occuring in nine minirows.
+So the 27 minirows define just three triples from $\{1, \ldots, 9\}$, each triple occuring in nine minirows.
 The same condition holds for the minicolumns.
 Thus the design is orthogonal, in the sense of Section 3.3.
-Moreover, the block design on $\{1, \ldots, 9\}$ formed by the minirows and minicolumns is a $3 \times 3$ grid with each grid line occurring nine times as a block.
+Moreover, the block design on $\{1, \ldots, 9\}$ formed by the minirows and minicolumns is a 3×3 grid with each grid line occurring nine times as a block.
 Each pair of symbols lies in either 0 or 9 blocks of the design.
-(These properties are easily verified by inspection of Figure 5, where the minirows define blocks $\{1, 6, 8\}$ , $\{2, 4, 9\}$ , and $\{3, 5, 7\}$ , and the minicolumns define blocks $\{1, 5, 9\}$ , $\{2, 6, 7\}$ and $\{3, 4, 8\}$ .)
+(These properties are easily verified by inspection of Figure 5, where the minirows define blocks $\{1, 6, 8\}, \{2, 4, 9\},$ and $\{3, 5, 7\}$, and the minicolumns define blocks $\{1, 5, 9\}, \{2, 6, 7\}$ and $\{3, 4, 8\}$.)